macmixing/aibuddy/README.md

 AI Buddy is a powerful AI assistant for iMessage that integrates with your messaging app to provide intelligent responses, analyze images, process documents, search the web, and more.
 Built with a modular architecture, AI Buddy leverages OpenAI's advanced models to deliver a seamless AI experience directly in your iMessage conversations.

+> **💡 Cost-Saving Note:** By default, AI Buddy uses gpt-4o-mini for most interactions to optimize token costs while maintaining high-quality responses.
+You can adjust this in the [configuration](#configuration-options-in-detail) if you prefer to use more powerful models.

 AI Buddy works with both iMessage and SMS, and will respond to messages sent to any phone number or email address you have configured in your iMessage settings.

 > **⚠️ Important:** AI Buddy requires Full Disk Access permission for your Terminal or the application you use to run it.
 This is necessary to access the iMessage database.